 Output:

-Explanation: Here, the str() function converts the string into a format that is easy to read.
-It also doesn’t contain extra details like quotes and /n prints the second word in the next line.
+Explanation: Here, the str() function in Python converts the string into a format that is easy to read.
+It also doesn’t contain extra details like quotes and /n prints the second word on the next line.

-- The str() function can convert integers, floats, lists, tuples, dictionaries, and even custom objects into string representations.
+- The str() function in Python can convert integers, floats, lists, tuples, dictionaries, and even custom objects into Python string representations.

 - When writing non-string data to a file, str() ensures the content is in the correct format.